SportBeep.com

 The SoFi Stadium in Los Angeles will host eight matches at the 2026 World Cup, where the prospect of extreme heat at several venues is causing concern . ©AFP

 Los Angeles (United States) (AFP) – With less than six months to go before the 2026 World Cup kicks off, organizers are bracing for what could be their most challenging opponent yet: extreme heat.
-Soaring temperatures across the United States, Mexico, and Canada pose safety issues for players and fans, along with a host of logistical issues that remain far from settled.
+Soaring temperatures across the United States, Mexico, and Canada pose safety issues for players and fans, along with a host of logistical challenges that remain far from settled.

-In the depths of the $5.5 billion SoFi Stadium in Los Angeles, which will host eight World Cup matches, around 15 industrial misting fans more than two meters sit in storage, waiting to be deployed.
+In the depths of the $5.5 billion SoFi Stadium in Los Angeles, which will host eight World Cup matches, around 15 industrial misting fans more than two meters tall sit in storage, waiting to be deployed.
 If temperatures climb above 80F (26.7C), the fans will be rolled out around the stadium.
 A roof suspended some 45 meters above the SoFi Stadium pitch offers some shade for spectators, while large openings along the sides of the stadium allow for breezes from the nearby Pacific Ocean to provide a form of natural air conditioning.

 Related news

 “Knowing that you can put 70,000 people into a building, the energy, the excitement, the activity that comes with that, and the higher temperature, that’s where we want to make sure we respond,” Otto Benedict, vice president of operations for the company that manages the stadium, told AFP.
-Not all of the World Cup’s 16 stadiums are as modern.
-And Southern California is not considered to be among the highest-risk areas for a competition scheduled from June 11 to July 19, three and a half years after a winter World Cup in Qatar.
+Not all of the World Cup’s 16 stadiums are as modern, and Southern California is not considered to be among the highest-risk areas for a competition scheduled from June 11 to July 19, three and a half years after a winter World Cup in Qatar.

 A study published in the International Journal of Biometeorology in January warned of “serious concern” for the health of players and match officials at the 2026 World Cup due to extreme heat.
 The study identified six “high-risk” host cities: Monterrey, Miami, Kansas City, Boston, New York, and Philadelphia.
 The “Pitches in Peril” report by the Football for Future non-profit noted that in 2025, those cities each recorded at least one day above 35C on the wet-bulb globe temperature (WBGT) scale, which factors in humidity and is considered the upper limit of human heat tolerance.